T+1 Accelerated Settlement Transition | BNY

 There are clear benefits to doing so, including the earlier availability of securities and cash for buyers and sellers, lower credit risk and a reduction in the amount of margin that needs to be deposited with central counterparties (CCPs).

-The impact of a shortened settlement cycle is still being assessed.
-However, it will clearly have a significant impact on pre- and post-trade activities of market infrastructure, market participants and everyone along the custody chain, meaning stakeholders will need to review and assess their operating models, processing activities and technical capabilities.
+The impact of a shortened settlement cycle will clearly have a significant impact on pre- and post-trade activities of market infrastructure, market participants and everyone along the custody chain.
+Stakeholders will need to review and assess their operating models, processing activities and technical capabilities.

 In the U.K., the Accelerated Settlement Taskforce (AST) was established to assess the case for the transition to T+1.
 The taskforce is composed of representatives of trading, clearing and settlement entities, custodians, registrars, investment managers, brokers, law firms, consultancies and numerous intermediaries from the U.K. market.
 Some industry associations are members of the AST as well, including U.K. financial regulatory bodies (as observers).
 These associations include the European Association of CCP Clearing Houses (EACH), the European Central Securities Depositories Association (ECSDA) and the European Fund and Asset Management Association (EFAMA).